sanic-org/sanic/guide/content/en/guide/basics/request.md

 ### Custom Request Objects

-As dicussed in [application customization](./app.md#custom-requests), you can create a subclass of :class:`sanic.request.Request` to add additional functionality to the request object.
+As discussed in [application customization](./app.md#custom-requests), you can create a subclass of :class:`sanic.request.Request` to add additional functionality to the request object.
 This is useful for adding additional attributes or methods that are specific to your application.

 .. column::